DeanLemans/deanlemans.github.io/content/03-digital_garden/trajectory.md

 	- Time-intensive, inconsistent income early on, reliance on platforms for visibility.
 - making a game in free-time to make better use of my time.

-### Terrarium plan(minor plan)

-- plant terrarium requires the least room, so I can do it in my van.
-- plans.

 ### Fallback: Failure/bankrupt/homeless

 - Preventative: